KrammyGod/AirplaneDefense/README.md

 The goal of the game is to survive as many waves of airplanes as possible, with each wave having increasing speed, and reach the highest score possible.

 ## How to play this game:
-Just download the files, and run main.py!
+Just download the zip, unzip all the files, and run main.py!

 ### Controls:
 W, S, Q, and mouse control